Nonlinear Crystal Ovens

 Max Crystal Aperture Size: 5 mm

 Nonlinear crystal (NLC) materials which are used in higher laser frequency generation requires phase matching to be kept in stable temperature conditions, therefore crystal holder plays key part in this role.
-To avoid temperature drift, issues with water absorption for hygroscopic crystals, temperature of NLC needs to be controlled ...
+To ...

 Specifications